 You can be rest assured the fine folk at Immigration New Zealand will be advising the Minister about the risks.

-But let’s not forget Mr Woodhouse – a lot of these people were in New Zealand illegally on your watch as Minister.
+But let’s not forget Mr. Woodhouse – a lot of these people were in New Zealand illegally on your watch as Minister.

-If you are worried about New Zealanders missing out on work or jobs or being out done on price, then the issue is about adherence to labour laws by the companies who use the labour.
+If you are worried about New Zealanders missing out on work or jobs or being outdone on price, then the issue is about adherence to labour laws by the companies who use the labour.
 The ring leaders of these scams are often New Zealanders (resident or citizen) who take advantage of someone with skills who has no visa.

 Why shouldn’t we as a country use the skill and ensure labour market rates and conditions are adhered to by granting visas to those who have the skills we need?
-In a sense an amnesty solves several issues quite neatly.
+In a sense, an amnesty solves several issues quite neatly.

 Need Immigration advice?

 New Zealand Immigration Law is based in Avondale, Auckland.
 We provide practical expert advice on immigrating to New Zealand.
 Our goal is to simplify the application process for our clients and take the guesswork out of the procedure.
-Contact us to find out how we can assist your with your immigration concerns.
+Contact us to find out how we can assist you with your immigration concerns.